Grimb1e/countweb/readme.md

 open index.html
 ```

+<h2>🌐 Website</h2>

+You can also try out the Count App by visiting the following website: https://countweb.vercel.app/

 <h2>🚀 Usage</h2>

 Once the app is loaded, you can start incrementing, decrementing, and resetting the counter by clicking on the respective buttons.
 The current count will be displayed on the screen.